olemathias/techonline-servers/doc/readme.md

 This is what being checked for:
 1. DHCP - Lease Received and valid.
 2. DNS - Respond to recursion request.
-3. DNS - Recursion not avaliable outside of own subnet.
+3. DNS - recursion not available outside of own subnet.
 4. DNS - Authoritative zone valid.
-5. DNS - Authoritative zone avaliable outside.
+5. DNS - Authoritative zone available outside.

 ## 1.3 Environment
 You need an SSH client, if you are on windows "PuTTy" is fine.